Urban-M4/streetscapes/README.md

 - `simplemaps.csv`

 It is possible to combine more CSV files if needed.

+More CLI commands will be added as the codebase grows.

 ## Examples and analysis
 Currently, there are several notebooks (located under `<repo-root>/notebooks`) demonstrating how to work with the dataset.